nazarien/Currency-converter/README.md

 SPA on React-Redux with ducks, hooks and axios interceptors.
-Configure prettier and eslint API - privatbank
+Configure prettier and eslint.<br>
+API - privatbank

 Try new pattern and technology:<br>